VapRtool/CysawTool/README.md

 # 🔧 CysawTool

+> \[!WARNING]
+> On the Cysaw Discord, they say:
+> *“Do not try to bypass ads or use automated tools.
+This may result in temporary access restrictions.
+Please use the website normally through your browser.”*
+>
+> The reality is they **can’t detect** this tool — it’s highly advanced and designed to avoid detection.
+So don’t worry, you won’t get banned from the website.
+> And if Cysaw releases an update, the tool will be updated within 30 minutes!
+(Or much if its by night, my time code: https://time.is/Paris)

+---

 **CysawTool** is a Python tool that automatically downloads applications from cysaw.org by bypassing ShrinkMe protected links.

 ## ✨ Features